dctian/SimpleAlphaZero/README.md

 Create a board

 ### Self Play
+Use Monte Carlo Tree Search with self play

 ## References:
 - AlphaZero for Connect4 in PyTorch, Wee Tee Soh, April 2019 https://towardsdatascience.com/from-scratch-implementation-of-alphazero-for-connect4-f73d4554002a